StefanVermeent/abcd_ddm/README.md

 [cloning the
 repository](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop)
 or by downloading the repository as a `.zip` file.
-After cloning/downloading, double click on `abcd_ddm.Rproj` to open up RStudio.
+After cloning/downloading, double click on `abcd.Rproj` to open up RStudio.

 The second way is by using [Docker](https://docs.docker.com/).
 We supply a Docker image that instantiates an Rstudio cloud environment with all